juji-io/datalevin/README.md

 ## :arrows_clockwise: Contact

-We appreciate and welcome your contribution or suggestion.
+We appreciate and welcome your contributions or suggestions.
 Please feel free to file issues or pull requests.

 If commercial support is needed for Datalevin, talk to us.